Explore Philippines' Island Paradise

 Specialties: Pinikpikan, locally brewed coffee.

-Activities: Diving and snorkeling in Alona Beach, dolphin watching, visiting the Hinagdanan Cave.
+Activities: Diving and snorkeling at Alona Beach, dolphin watching, visiting Hinagdanan Cave.

 Accommodation: Dive resorts, luxury hotels.